esmerek/terrific-zebra-dadb5/content/pages/blog/workplace.md

 ---
 title: The Art of Modern Work
-excerpt: >-
-  How can the capabilities of modern work be made manageable, secure, and
-  accessible: Is it magic or simply the Art of Modern Work?
+excerpt: "How can the capabilities of modern work be made manageable, secure, and accessible: Is it magic or simply the Art of Modern Work?\_Let us look at it together."
 date: '2021-05-10'
 thumb_image: images/istockphoto-1185621229-1024x1024.jpg
 thumb_image_alt: A leather notebook and a pen on a wooden working table